MightyBunch/MightyRacingMod/README.md

 https://youtu.be/u1smHAEm5BM

-## Please Note
+## Note:

-This mod is currently in the early stages of development.
-While we've put a lot of effort into making it functional and enjoyable, there may still be bugs or incomplete features.

-If you encounter any issues, glitches, or have suggestions for improvement, please don't hesitate to let us know!
+If you encounter any issues, glitches, or have suggestions for improvement, please don't hesitate to let me know!
 You can report them in the [Issues](https://github.com/MightyBunch/MightyRacingMod/issues) tab of this repository.
 Your feedback is invaluable in helping us improve the mod for everyone's enjoyment.

-Thank you for your support and understanding!

 ## License